-These stuffed Mexican sweet potatoes are a delicious and easy dinner that are perfect for meal prep!
+These vegan stuffed sweet potatoes are a delicious and easy dinner that are perfect for meal prep!
 They’re stuffed with a Mexican quinoa filling with black beans, peppers, corn and all of your favorite spices.

 I’m not much of a meal prepper because I have to be cooking all the time for my job anyway, but for those of you who meal prep, this recipe is perfect for you!